juls0730/gloom/pluginHost/README.md

 - `pluginPath` - The path to the plugin to load.
 - `socketPath` - The path to the socket that the plugin will use to listen for http requests through.
 - `controlPath` - (Optional) The path to the control socket.
 If not provided, the host will not send errors or status messages to the control socket and instead log them to stdout and stderr.
+This connection is destroyed when a message is sent to the socket.